-Ontology plays a central role in Hamelink’s work.
-The sometimes wafer-thin sculptures from the A-series evoke the fragility of life and are tempting fate with their fragile features, while the more recent, rough and unyielding sculptures from the B-series reveal the relentless nature of existence; violently breaking loose from their own shackles.
+Generally Badriah’s early works convey a sense of order.
+The sometimes wafer-thin sculptures from the A-series symbolize the fragility of human life and are tempting fate with their fragile features, while the more recent, rough and unyielding sculptures from the OBEX-series reveal the relentless nature of existence; violently breaking loose from their own shackles.